zmkfirmware/zmk/docs/docs/customization.md

     shield: lily58_right
 ```

-Lily58's shield files should be added into the `config` sub-folder inside `zmk-config` together with your Corne files, e.g.:
+In addition to updating `build.yaml`, Lily58's shield files should also be added into the `config` sub-folder inside `zmk-config` together with your Corne files, e.g.:

 ```
 corne.conf